GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 The quality of the predictor P is then judged by evaluating how well bX fools Df and how well the concatenated sequence {X, bX} fools Dc

+- Residual connections
+- Ground truth one hot labels
+- frame level Geodesic loss
+- Our entire model thus consists of a single predictor and two discriminators -We integrate the geodesic (regression) loss and the two adversarial losses, and obtain the optimal predictor by jointly optimizing the following minimax objective function: P∗ = argmin max λ Lf P Df ,Dc  adv (P, Df) + Lc adv (P, Dc) + Lgeo (P)

 ### Similarities with previous works